Web Bot Auth After Montreal: The Power Shift We Shouldn’t Ignore

 Where This Could Go Wrong

-Looking at the various proposals floating around, I see several ways this could end badly:
+Looking at the various proposals and market dynamics, I see several specific risks:

 How to Do This Right